uw-dims/dims-ad/source/dimsarchitecturaldesign.rst

 (Project unique identifier of interface)
 ----------------------------------------

+.. note:: TBD

     This paragraph (beginning with 4.3.2) shall identify an interface by project unique identifier, shall briefly identify the interfacing entities, and shall be divided into subparagraphs as needed to describe the interface characteristics of one or both of the interfacing entities.
 If a given interfacing entity is not covered by this SDD (for example, an external system) but its interface characteristics need to be mentioned to describe interfacing entities that are, these characteristics shall be stated as assumptions or as "When [the entity not covered] does this, [the entity that is covered] will . . . ."
 This paragraph may reference other documents (such as data dictionaries, standards for protocols, and standards for user interfaces) in place of stating the information here.
 The design description shall include the following, as applicable, presented in any order suited to the information to be provided, and shall note any differences in these characteristics from the point of view of the interfacing entities (such as different expectations about the size, frequency, or other characteristics of data elements):

         * Priority assigned to the interface by the interfacing entity(ies)

         * Type of interface (such as real-time data transfer, storage-and-retrieval of data, etc.) to be implemented

         * Characteristics of individual data elements that the interfacing entity(ies) will provide, store, send, access, receive, etc., such as:

             * Names/identifiers

             * Project-unique identifier